 Land pollution is a result of dumping garbage, waste, and other toxins making the land contaminated or polluted.
 The source of land pollution comes from the human element such as littering, and waste that is washed ashore from boats, oil rigs, and sewage outlets.

 Earth Science & Climatic Change, Biodiversity Management & Forestry, Journal of Industrial Pollution Control, Journal of Land Use Science, European Journal of Soil Science, International Journal of Sustainable Development and World Ecology.

 A pollutant is a substance or energy introduced into the environment that has undesired effects, or adversely affects the usefulness of a resource.
 Pollutants can be artificial substances, such as pesticides and PCBs, or naturally occurring substances, such as oil or carbon dioxide, that occur in harmful concentrations in a given environment.

 Related Journals of Pollutants

-Earth Science & Climatic Change, Ecosystem & Ecography, European Respiratory Journal, International Journal of Andrology, International Journal of Hygiene and Environmental Health.
+Earth Science & Climatic Change, Ecosystem & Ecography, Advances in Recycling & Waste Management, International Journal of Waste Resources, European Respiratory Journal, International Journal of Andrology, International Journal of Hygiene and Environmental Health.

 Plastic pollution involves the accumulation of plastic products in the environment that adversely affects wildlife, wildlife habitat, or humans.
 Plastics as pollutants are categorized into micro, meso or macrodebris based on size.
 Plastic pollution can unfavorably affect lands, waterways, oceans, living organisms and marine animals can also be affected through direct ingestion of plastic waste.